SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 NAP consistency.
 Name, address, phone.
 Identical on the website, GBP, Yelp, Weedmaps, Leafly, and any local citation sources.
 Inconsistencies are common when operators change locations or rebrand and they hurt local visibility.

 Cannabis-specific directories.
-Weedmaps and Leafly are the two that matter most in North America.
-Treat them as channels in their own right, not just citations: optimize the menu, photos, and descriptions.
-They drive both direct traffic and search visibility.
+Weedmaps and Leafly are the two that matter most in North America, and the demand behind them is real: “weedmaps” pulls 180,000 US searches a month and “leafly” 86,000 (Ahrefs, US, July 2026).
+Consumers go there directly to find menus.
+Treat both as channels in their own right, not just citations: optimize the menu, photos, and descriptions.
+They drive both direct traffic and search visibility, and a dispensary that ignores them is invisible to a large slice of ready-to-buy demand.

 Reviews.
 Google reviews are visible in the local pack and on the GBP listing.
 Ask satisfied customers, respond to every review, including critical ones, with calm professional language.
 Don’t gate reviews or filter them; Google detects this and penalizes it.